survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 The reason why is simple.
 React cannot notice you have changed the structure and react accordingly (that is, trigger `render()`).
 To overcome this issue, we can implement our modification through React's own API.
 This makes it notice that the structure has changed.
 As a result it is able to `render()` as we might expect.

-As of the time of writing the function based component definition doesn't support the concept of state.
+As of the time of writing, the function based component definition doesn't support the concept of state.
 The problem is that these components don't have a backing instance.
 It is something in which you would attach state.
 We might see a way to solve this through functions only in the future but for now we have to use a heavier duty alternative.

 In addition to functions, you can create React components through `React.createClass` or a class based component definition.
 In this book we'll use function based components whenever possible.
-If there's a good reason why those can't work, then we'll use class based definition instead.
+If there's a good reason why those can't work, then we'll use the class based definition instead.

 In order to convert our `App` to a class based component, adjust it as follows to push the state within: